-Several months ago I developed a new dinner recipe.
-It’s (surprise!) a Mexican-inspired casserole made with ground turkey, potatoes and plenty of cheese.
-We’re talking comfort food at it’s finest here, friends.
+Several months ago I developed what I believe to be the ultimate Mexican comfort food recipe.
+This Mexican Potato Casserole Stack is made with ground turkey, potatoes and plenty of cheese.
+I had you at the cheese, didn’t I?
 It took me about three tries to get the recipe perfected but it took me even more tries than that to get a decent picture.
 I guess it’s just not the most appetizing looking meal.
 Believe me when I tell you, though, that it is absolutely yummy.
 Really.
 It’s similar to a Mexican lasagna, only thinly-sliced potatoes are used in place of noodles.
 It also incorporates tons of flavor from the addition of cumin, green onions and smoked paprika.
-Creaminess is delivered with the help of a salsa-based sauce and then I piled on the cheese for, well, because it’s cheese.
+Creaminess is delivered with the help of a salsa-based sauce and then I piled on the cheese.
+Because cheese.

 - 1.5 lbs.
 Yukon gold potatoes, well rinsed

 - 1/2 teaspoon chili powder

 - 1 can black beans